Holly Shervey

 Holly Melissa Shervey (born 18 December 1989), is a television and film actress and writer.
 She is an Australian-born New Zealander.

 Shervey has acted in numerous prime-time local and international screen productions including Amazon Prime's American Playboy: The Hugh Hefner Story and TVNZ's Shortland Street, and has most recently appeared in the feature film, The Tank.
+She also served as the showrunner, writer and lead protagonist of Three's Crackhead.

 Shervey has also written and starred in over 70 episodes of her own series, Auckward Love and Millennial Jenny.

 Early life

 Shervey was born in the New South Wales town of Cooma, Australia.
 She grew up in Queenstown, New Zealand, and attended Wakatipu High School.
 Shervey acted in film and theatre productions in Queenstown before moving to Auckland to attend the performing arts school, The Actors Program, in 2012.

 Career

 Film and television

 After graduating from The Actors Program, Shervey was cast in the New Zealand series Nothing Trivial in 2013.
 In 2015, she created and starred in Auckward Love, and in 2016 acted in American Playboy: The Hugh Hefner Story, playing a real-life former bunny, Teddy Howard.

 Shervey has played Zoe Carlson on the long-running New Zealand TV series Shortland Street since 2018.
 Her character dealt with several hard-hitting storylines, including themes around sexual assault.
 Shervey has also featured in New Zealand shows Kiwi, Head High, and Mean Mums, as well as the international feature film, The Tank, set for cinematic release in 2023.

+Shervey also created and wrote the television series Crackhead, which was based on her personal experiences at a psychiatric ward in 2010.
+Shervey also played the protagonist Frankie Jones, a troubled young woman who is sent to a drug and alcohol rehabilitation centre in lieu of a prison sentence.
+The series was distributed in mid March 2026 by Three in New Zealand and HBO Max in Australia.